abemassry/wsend-pico8/README.md

      # export the cart in pico-8 with the command:
      # > export example.html
+     # carts are stored in the cart directory on the host machine run:
+     # > folder
+     # to open and find the directory
      # then on the command line run this:
      wsend-pico8 example.html